ava-labs/avalanche-docs/docs/specs/platform-transaction-serialization.md

 ### **Unsigned Add Subnet Validator Tx Example**

-Let’s make an unsigned add subnet validator tx that uses the inputs and outputs from the previous examples:
+Let’s make an unsigned add Subnet validator tx that uses the inputs and outputs from the previous examples:

 - **`BaseTx`**: `"Example BaseTx as defined above with ID set to 0d"`
 - **`NodeID`**: `0xe9094f73698002fd52c90819b457b9fbc866ab80`